 - The professor has obtained and can show evidence of permission from the copyright holder

 - A permission form has been signed by the student author(s) of a work

-- Use of the material is determined to be fair use as described in Section 107 of Title 17, U.S. Code.
+- Use of the material is determined by the instructor to be fair use as described in Section 107 of Title 17, U.S. Code.
 For help in determining fair use, please see “The Fair Use Checklist.”